The Sound Shark Parabolic Microphone Will

 The Sound Shark can be used wirelessly with a wireless lapel (lavaliere) microphone system such as a body pack.
 Using a wireless microphone lets you place the Sound Shark parabolic microphone nearly anywhere relative to your camera.
 The distance is limited only by your wireless system, not the microphone itself.

 Sound Shark Design Features:

 The Sound Shark is based on the same technology that television networks have used to pick up the on-field sounds of professional sports for many years.
 Klover Products, our parent company, made the parabolic microphones used at the 2014 Super Bowl and the 2014 World Series.

 The Sound Shark’s dish is manufactured to very tight tolerances, only a few thousandths of an inch, to insure the best possible audio signal.
 The inexpensive parabolic dishes that you see offered on eBay or in magazines will not provide the quality audio that the Sound Shark provides.

 The Sound Shark’s design allows the frame and dish to break away from the mounting block, if a collision should occur, without damaging your video camera.

 After testing the break-away joint in various situations we recommend leaving two screws in the joint if you are mounting the Sound Shark to your camera.
 If you are mounting your Sound Shark on a stand or bracket, using all four screws will provide a bit more stability.
 Obviously we can not take responsiblity for damage to your camera that may occur if it is dropped or hits another object.
 The video below shows a sample of our testing.

-A U.S. Patent application is pending covering the unique construction of the Sound Shark.
+- A U.S. Patent has been issued covering the unique construction of the Sound Shark.